xddxdd/blog/source/_posts/en/article/modify-website/4kb-infinite-sleep-docker-image.lantian/index.md

 0000000000404050 g     O .bss   0000000000000008 __progname_full
 ```

-This is because a portion of Musl is copied over in static linking process.
+This is because a portion of Musl is copied over in the static linking process.
 But for a program that does nothing other than waiting forever, it doesn't need any of them.
 Can we remove them:

 Sure.
 One way is to call the system call for `pause` directly in assembly.
 Don't be frightened by assembly though, our program is only 6 lines long: